 A Federal Employee must have a good conduct report and have served more than 3 years in Federal Service for eligibility to participate in a VSIP.

-A full-time employee still has to meet some rules of eligibility for the Voluntary Early Retirement Authority (VERA) to offer early retirement:
+A full-time employee still has to meet some rules of eligibility for the VERA to offer early retirement:

 - Minimum Age: 50, Years of Service 20+ or,